Lessons and Open Questions from a Unified Study of Camera-Trap Species Recognition Over Time: A Unified End-User-Centric Study

-\textbf{Preliminary study.} Supervised fine-tuning is arguably the most common adaptation strategy.
-We introduce the \textbf{accumulated model} as the baseline, which naively fine-tunes on \emph{all} training data collected up to interval $j$.
-We initialize the base model with BioCLIP 2, consistent with the zero-shot model described above.
-The model is fine-tuned using a standard cross-entropy loss and a cosine learning rate scheduler with a base learning rate of $2.5 \times 10^{-5}$.
-We re-emphasize that under our evaluation, test data is exclusively drawn from the future interval $(j{+}1)$.
 To ensure the generalizability of our findings, we select 20 representative camera traps for this preliminary study, strategically sampled to span a wide spectrum of zero-shot accuracies.
-Surprisingly, as shown in \cref{tab:20_cam}, naive accumulated fine-tuning \emph{consistently underperforms} the zero-shot baseline with a large margin.
-Notably, this baseline is already optimistic: it uses all historical labeled data at each update step and does not impose any computation or storage constraints.
-The fact that this unconstrained, accumulated fine-tuning still underperforms the zero-shot baseline starkly underscores the \textbf{severe generalization challenges inherent to realistic camera trap temporal adaptation}, which motivates a \textit{deeper diagnosis of the underlying drivers of failure}.
-More experimental details and comprehensive results are provided in the \cref{supp:add_end_user}.
+As shown in \cref{tab:20_cam}, naive accumulated fine-tuning \emph{consistently underperforms} the zero-shot baseline by a large margin.
+This result is particularly striking because the accumulated model is already an optimistic baseline: it uses all historical labeled data at each update step and imposes no explicit computation or storage constraint.
+Its failure therefore highlights the\textbf{ severe generalization challenge posed by realistic temporal adaptation in camera-trap deployments}, and motivates a deeper diagnosis of the factors driving adaptation failure.
+More experimental details and comprehensive results are provided in \cref{supp:add_analysis} and~\cref{supp:add_end_user}.